 how to make shrimp stir fry with pad thai sauce

-- Mix together all the ingredients for the Pad Thai sauce, chop peanuts and set aside separately.
+- Mix together all the ingredients for the Pad Thai sauce, finely chop peanuts in a food processor or with a knife, and set aside separately.

 - For instructions on how to make tamarind paste click HERE

 - Or you can purchase tamarind paste already made in your local Asian supermarket or here - Tamarind Paste Concentrate